This article was written by Rory Costello

 Clarke took an early retirement package in 1997.
-The Virgin Islands aren’t producing major-leaguers like they used to, and while there are many reasons — basketball, immigration, politics, television — the absence of Clarke and Plaskett (who passed away in 1998) made a difference at the grassroots.
+The Virgin Islands haven’t been producing as many major-leaguers as they used to, and while there are many reasons — basketball, immigration, politics, television — the absence of Clarke and Plaskett (who passed away in 1998) made a difference at the grassroots.

 The key issue — anywhere, not just the V.I. — is what happens to players once they hit their teens.
 Clarke called it “the real test, the real keeping of the nose to the grindstone.
 There’s practice, there’s regimentation.
 When that kid gets about 13 or 14 years, he says, ‘Man, I’m tired of this crap.
 I could go to the beach, I could go fishing, and have more fun than to have somebody bawling down my ears.’
 And let’s face it, baseball is supposed to be a game and to be fun.
 It doesn’t come to be fun when you got a manager saying, ‘You gotta do this, you gotta do that’ — but you gotta do it!”

 In his late sixties, Horace underwent several operations (heart, hip, knee), but it helped that there still wasn’t one excess pound on his frame.
-He enjoys the quiet life in Frederiksted — unlike chatty Al McBean, he doesn’t even have a phone.
-He likes to rise early and practice his music, playing vibes in a local jazz combo.
-He has also gone back to Yankee Stadium for quite a few Old Timers’ Games over the years, most recently in 2013.
-When asked after the 2002 edition why he didn’t play, the old second baseman replied, tongue firmly in cheek, “It’s time to give way to another generation!”
+He enjoyed the quiet life in Frederiksted — unlike chatty Al McBean, he didn’t even have a phone.
+He liked to rise early and practice his music, playing vibes in a local jazz combo.
+He also went back to Yankee Stadium for quite a few Old Timers’ Games over the years, most recently in 2013.
+When asked after the 2002 edition why he didn’t play, the old second baseman replied, tongue firmly in cheek, “It’s time to give way to another generation!”14

-This biography originally appeared on the website Baseball in the Virgin Islands (formerly at http://home.nyc.rr.com/vibaseball), from which it has been adapted.
+This biography originally appeared on the now-defunct website Baseball in the Virgin Islands, from which it was adapted.
 Grateful acknowledgment to Horace Clarke for providing his memories (personal interview on St. Croix, 1999), to his late wife Hilda, and to his son J.D.

 Professional Baseball Players Database